yagodlt/git_aliases/README.md

 GIT ALIASES readme

-This is a list of git aliases that I use nearly every day.
+This is my personal list of git aliases that I use nearly every day.

-I hope it's useful to you.
-If you want to contribute, send me a pull request.
+I hope it's useful.

 INSTALLATION